John is a straight, married Christian living in San Diego. (Here is the story of John’s sudden adult conversion experience.)

 “Shore is a humorist whose work is more comedic than Donald Miller, and his appeal to Christians is more direct.” — Michael Spencer, a.k.a.
 The Internet Monk, author of the bestseller Mere Churchianity.

 “John Shore is a remarkably gifted writer who knows exactly what he is doing.” — Jacquelyn Mitchard, author of The Deep End of the Ocean (an Oprah’s Book Club selection), Twelve Times Blessed and The Breakdown Lane.

 “John Shore is one of those rare writers who can make people laugh and think at the same time.
 He’s one of the most talented, funny, and deeply thoughtful writers I know.
 He’s a sincere pleasure to read.”— Richard Louv, author of international bestsellers Last Child in the Woods, and The Nature Principle.

 “John Shore, the legitimate son of Kurt Vonnegut and Dave Barry, writes with a freaky energy and humor and imagination that illuminate his characters’ and readers’ hearts.
 He’s the real thing.”— Richard Lederer, author of more than thirty books on the English language, including the bestselling Anguished English series and The Miracle of Language.

 “Shore is a madman and a genius.”— Eric Metaxas, author of bestsellers Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery, and, Bonhoeffer: Pastor, Martyr, Prophet, Spy, the Christian Booksellers Association 2011 Book of the Year.

-“John Shore is a genius.” — Stephen Arterburn, author of the the bestselling Every Man’s Battle; host of the nationally syndicated radio program New Life Live.
+“John Shore is a genius.” — Stephen Arterburn, Every Man’s Battle.

 This photo’s from The Burning of the Resentments.